Income Tax Return

 Taxable income is governed by Income Tax Act 2007 and is administered by Inland Revenue department.
 Income tax is filed once in a year, for individuals and most businesses the accounting year begins on 1 April and ends the following 31 March, but businesses can choose a different balance date.
 Income tax returns are due on 7 July each year, unless you have a tax agent, in which case you get extension of time.

-All income is taxed in New Zealand, like many other countries tax-free threshold.
-But individuals can get rebates and credits depending upon their situation.
+All income is taxed in New Zealand, like many other countries there is no tax-free threshold.
+But individuals can get rebates and credits depending upon their personal situation.

-New Zealand Tax residents are required to declare their worldwide income.
+New Zealand Tax residents are also required to declare their worldwide income.

 Who is required to file Income Tax returns?